The Worst Fast-Food Breakfasts, According to Dietitians

-"This is one of the least healthy breakfast options in my opinion because there is really no nutritional value at all, yet it is still very calorically dense," says Amanda Baker Lemein, MS, RD, LDN.
+"This is one of the least healthy breakfast options in my opinion because there is really no nutritional value at all, yet it is still very calorically dense," says Baker Lemein.
 "While I do appreciate Taco Bell calling out that this is essentially a dessert, it should probably be placed in the dessert section of the menu.
 With both saturated and trans fat, this is definitely not a heart-healthy option, nor a blood sugar-friendly option as it is also very high in added sugar and refined carbohydrates."

-Starbucks' Grande White Chocolate Mocha with Whole Milk and Whipped cream, and an Iced Lemon Loaf
+Starbucks' Grande White Chocolate Mocha With Whole Milk, Whipped Cream, & an Iced Lemon Loaf

 "This combination option (which seems like a regular size breakfast, nothing extravagant) provides a total of 900 calories—almost half of what most of us would have for an entire day," says Silvia Carli, RD at 1AND1 LIFE.
 "The nutrition composition of this combination is also alarming because of the poor nutritional value of it.
 It contains 38 grams of fat, and 21 of these are saturated, and 1 gram is trans fats.
 Trans fats are well established to be pro-inflammatory and contributors to the development of heart disease."

-Dunkin's Sausage, Egg, and Cheese on a Croissant
+Dunkin's Sausage, Egg, & Cheese on a Croissant

 "The croissant contains 52 grams of fat in total," says Henry.
 "This is equal to more than half a stick of butter between your greasy fingers."

 This breakfast also packs more carbs than a cup of mashed potatoes and a negligible amount of dietary fiber, which can help keep you satiated.
 In other words, not only is this morning meal bad for you, but you'll be hungry for lunch in no time.